0vatsa/lightweight-charts-for_sequential_data/README.md

 ### 4. Usage
 ------------
+- Every feature in the [documentation](https://tradingview.github.io/lightweight-charts/ "documentation") willl work as expected.
 - There is one extra thing you'll have to handle when using this,
 whenever you call `setData(data)` function, you'll need to add two more parameters, `targetCol` and `xAxisCol` (this will allow for targeted column plots):
 	- `targetCol`: (string) the column name in `data` that needs to be plotted (y-axis)